 Cruisers will also find plenty of alternative eateries on the ships in both lines' fleets.

-Carnival's free alternative choices include fantastic burritos and pizza, as well as indulgent Guy Fieri burgers and BBQ.
-Added-cost options comprise Asian, steak, pub grub and specialty coffees.
+Carnival's has a wider variety in complimentary options, including fantastic burritos and pizza, as well as indulgent Guy Fieri burgers and BBQ.
+If you want to splurge, you'll find a steakhouse, Asian cuisine, pub grub, and speciality coffees.
 The line also boasts an impressive -- but pricey -- Chef's Table experience that's open to an extremely limited number of passengers.

 With so much to do onboard, it's likely you won't spend too much time in your cabin, whether you choose MSC or Carnival.
 Even so, passengers should still weigh their accommodation options.

 Both cruise lines provide passengers with well-appointed cabins, but Carnival is generally known for having some of the most spacious staterooms afloat, even at the most basic level.
-One of MSC's strong points is that its rooms are furnished with elegant decor across the board.
+On the other hand, staying in an MSC cabin means you'll be surrounded by fine furnishings and elegant decor.

 For its part, MSC does have a selection of cabins for families or other groups traveling together, but in order to choose those staterooms, passengers must book a higher-tiered experience.

 What we mean by "higher-tiered experience" is that cruisers must choose from a list of four different levels of inclusion -- Bella, Fantastica, Aurea and Yacht Club -- for their sailings.
 Those levels determine whether travelers are allowed to choose a cabin type or a dining time (or flexible dining).
 The tiers also offer additional perks like spa discounts and priority boarding.